Understanding Metrics by Cohort (Advanced Analytics)

 The metrics per campaign can be found on the dashboard of each campaign.

-To view the campaign dashboard, go to the Campaigns page → Select a campaign → Scroll down to see the metrics by cohort
+Go to the Campaigns page → select a campaign → scroll down to see the metrics by cohort.

 Opens